Quick Steps to Fix Google Chrome SSL Certificate Errors

 8. “This webpage is not available” or ERR_SSL_VERSION_OR_CIPHER_MISMATCH

 Know how to solve This web page is not available and ERR_SSL_VERSION_OR_CIPHER_MISMATCH errors.

 To get rid of this error, contact the website administrator and ask him to reinstall the SSL certificate on a server with the updated version of the SHA algorithm as SHA-2.
 The user also needs to access a website with the highest version of TLS as TLS 1.2.

 9. Expired SSL Certificate

 10. SSL Not installed correctly

 Chrome displays SSL Certificate error due to above 9 reasons, please read the solution carefully to get rid of that error and access a website safely.

-- How to Fix Mix Content Warning on HTTPS website?
+- How to Fix ERR_SSL_PROTOCOL_ERROR on Google Chrome?